python-poetry/poetry/docs/configuration.md

 **Type**: boolean

-Sort dependencies alphabetically when adding.
+Sort dependencies in `pyproject.toml` alphabetically when adding.

 Defaults to `false`.